Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 date: 2025-11-19 00:12:00
 last_modified_at: 2025-12-17 03:12:00
 layout: single
-title: The Making of a Decision - Part 2
+title: The Making of a Decision - Part 2- Knowledge
 categories:
 - software architecture
 - architectural decision